Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 Local historical notes place the Barreira Fountain alongside the

-Chafariz dos Bonecos as one of the two late-eighteenth-century
+Fountain of the Dolls (Chafariz dos Bonecos) as one of the two

-from the era, contributing to the network of historic fountains that
+of civic infrastructure from the era, contributing to the network of

 -